Win Gatchalian

 Sherwin Ting Gatchalian (born April 6, 1974), known as Win Gatchalian, is a Filipino politician and businessman serving as a Senator since 2016.
 A member of the Nationalist People's Coalition (NPC), he previously served as the Representative of Valenzuela's 1st district from 2001 to 2004 and from 2013 to 2016.
 He was the Mayor of Valenzuela from 2004 to 2013.

-In 2001, Gatchalian was elected to the House of Representatives.
-After one term in Congress, he was elected mayor of Valenzuela.
-During his term as mayor, Gatchalian ended the city's garbage woes and oversaw the clearing operations in the aftermath of Typhoon Ondoy.
-He also implemented a number of education programs, the establishment of the Valenzuela City School of Mathematics and Science, and the accessibility to tertiary public educational institutions in the city, among others.

-After serving as mayor of Valenzuela for three terms, Gatchalian ran again and was elected as 1st district Representative of Valenzuela in 2013.
-His return to the lower house saw Gatchalian try to implement some of Valenzuela's education reform initiatives with the filing of House Bill No. 5905, or the Free Higher Education Act.

-Gatchalian then ran for and won a position in the Senate during the 2016 elections with his campaign around the promise of passing the Free Higher Education Act.
-In early 2017, the Senate passed the Free Higher Education Act, which Gatchalian co-authored and co-sponsored.
-President Rodrigo Duterte signed the measure into law as the Universal Access to Quality Tertiary Education Act (Republic Act No. 10931) in August 2017.

-In addition to being chairman of the Senate Committees on Energy and Economic Affairs, he also authored a number of key measures that have been passed into law, including the Murang Kuryente Act, Electric Cooperatives Emergency and Resiliency Fund Act, the Energy Virtual One Stop Shop Act the Energy Efficiency and Conservation Act, and the Mobile Number Portability Act.

-In 2022, Gatchalian ran for re-election and was elected to the Senate for his second term, placing fourth in the polls.

 Early life and education

 Gatchalian was born to industrialist William Gatchalian and Dee Hua Ting.
 He is the eldest of four siblings, including namely Kenneth, Rex, and Wes Gatchalian.
-The Gatchalian family identifies as evangelical Christian, with Dee Hua being a pastor and chairman at their own church, Jesus our Life Ministries in Barangay Maysan, Valenzuela.
+The Gatchalian family is of Chinese descent and identifies as evangelical Christian, with Dee Hua being a pastor and chairman at their own church, Jesus our Life Ministries in Barangay Maysan, Valenzuela.

-Gatchalian finished his elementary and secondary education at Grace Christian High School in 1980s in Quezon City and graduated with a degree in Finance and Operations Management from Boston University in 1995.
+Gatchalian finished his elementary and secondary education at Grace Christian High School in the 1980s in Quezon City and graduated with a degree in Finance and Operations Management from Boston University in 1995.

+In 2018, Bianca Manalo began dating Gatchalian.

 Political career

 Gatchalian has been a member of the political party Nationalist People's Coalition (NPC) since joining politics in 2001.
-He is the first generation of politicians from his family, alongside his sibling Rex Gatchalian, who is currently serving as Secretary of Social Welfare and Development and Wes Gatchalian who is the mayor of Valenzuela.
+He is the first generation of politicians from his family, alongside his sibling Rex Gatchalian, who is currently serving as Secretary of Social Welfare and Development and Wes Gatchalian, who is currently the mayor of Valenzuela.

+Representative of the 1st District of Valenzuela (2001–2004)

+In 2001, Gatchalian was elected as member of the House of Representatives for the 1st district of Valenzuela.
+He is the first representative of the district following its establishment in 1998.
+However, he chose not to seek re-election to run for mayor of Valenzuela in 2004.